 Set an expiry date for your posts and when the time elapses, they will be automatically deleted or changed the status.

 Install and activate Post Expirator plugin on your website.
 It allows users to set expiration dates for posts and pages on WordPress.

 Open Settings > Post Expirator to manage the settings.

-Under General settings, you can configure various parts including default expiration category, notifications, date display and others.
-The plugin will display expiration date on the posts footer if needed.
+Under General Settings, you can configure various parts including default expiration category, notifications, date display, and others.
+The plugin will display expiration date on the post’s footer if needed.

 Go to Defaults tab to set expiration values for the posts and pages.

 You can automatically enable the post expiration for all new posts.
-Choose your default expire action for the post types, enter email address for notifications in case you missed this part under the General Settings and Save.
+Choose your default expire action for the post types, enter the email address for notifications in case you missed this part under the General Settings and Save.

 Post Expirator will add a new panel on the right side of your WordPress post editor, where you can enable the feature and set an expiration date, time for the post.
 Again, you are able to change the default expire action for this single page.